 You can also find places that will give you a domain name for free.
 However, it may be something like clubthrifty.wordpress.com or ilovecookies.wordpress.com.
 There is nothing wrong with getting a free domain as long as you don’t mind being stuck with it for a while.
 You can always change your domain later and transfer your site.
 However, it can be a huge pain in the ass.

 3) Find a Host

 So, now that you have the world’s greatest domain name, you need to find a host for your blog.
 There are several different companies that provide hosting services.
-The two most popular hosting companies are HostGator and Bluehost.
-Personally, we have always used HostGator to host our blogs.
-We’ve always been pretty pleased with HostGator’s customer service, and it is hard to beat their pricing.
+Two of the most popular hosting companies are HostGator and Bluehost.
+In the past, we have always used HostGator to host our blogs.
+We were fairly pleased with HostGator’s customer service for a long time, and it is hard to beat their pricing.
 Furthermore, we love that HostGator makes it so simple to integrate your website with WordPress, which we’ll talk about later.
 Their hosting plans start at $3.96/month.
 We use their middle of the road package which costs us $9.95/month.
 We also wanted our website to have its own unique IP address, so we pay an additional $2/month for that.

 So, including our domain registration and hosting, we pay approximately $13/month to run our website.
 And, if decide to sign up for HostGator using the coupon code ”clubthrifty” you’ll get an additional 25% off of your purchase.

 4) Connect Your Domain and Host